Tyrn/wei/the-insider-en.typ

 hand and the golden brush attached to the roll's right corner.

-     The very fact, that the emperor bestowed one of his own  paintings to a man from the stars, brought forth many rumors - Terence Bemish was the first man born on the sky that received such a gift.
-The whispers started that the foreigner would soon be offered a Chakhar governor or  a minister of finance position but better  informed people shook their  heads and said that nobody would  change a  bill prohibiting people from the stars from taking Empyreal appointments - this bill had been designed specially to kick Nan out  of the country.
+     The very fact, that the emperor bestowed one of his own  paintings to a man from the stars, brought forth many rumors---Terence Bemish was the first man born on the sky that received such a gift.
+The whispers started that the foreigner would soon be offered a Chakhar governor or  a minister of finance position but better  informed people shook their  heads and said that nobody would  change a  bill prohibiting people from the stars from taking Empyreal appointments---this bill had been designed specially to kick Nan out  of the country.